Modern Foreign Languages

 AQA – German, Italian, Spanish, Polish, Bengali, Urdu, Modern Hebrew, Mandarin, Chinese, Panjabi, French

-Edexcel – Russian, Greek, Cantonese Chinese, Gujurati, Japanese, Arabic, Portuguese, Turkish
+Edexcel – Russian, Greek, Cantonese Chinese, Gujurati, Japanese, Arabic, Portuguese, Turkish.

-AQA GCSE Spanish Specification
+GCSE Spanish Specification for first teaching in 2024